CommodoreOS/PCUAE/README.md

 Thanks for installing PCUAE, Enjoy... :) The PCUAE Menu should have poped up now.. :)
 Look below at... `Please read About PCUAE Menu below...` Once you have installed PCUAE Menu.
 If you just installed PCUAE and this has poped up then no need to read it.

+If you have just Installed PCUAE and do not know how to use its basic functions then look thought this guide before reading the Manual(Wiki).

+This will guide you through...

+About and How to Use PCUAE Menu.
+About PCUAE Loading and the PCUAE USB Drive.
+How too Install PCUAE.
+What are the PCUAE Shortcut Key Combinations
+What are the PCUAE Shortcut THEC64 Joystick/THEGamepad Combinations
 ============================================

-PCUAE README Help File
+PCUAE Quick Startup Guide
 =================

-I might add new stuff about PCUAE in here first before adding it to the Manual(WIKI) so look here first, this file is the most important file to look at on how to use PCUAE, thats why it pops up when you have installed the PCUAE Menu and PCUAE, this file has the main stuff you will need to get PCUAE working, its a quick help guide to PCUAE so you do not need to deep dive into its manual.
+I might add new stuff about PCUAE in here first before adding it to the Manual(WIKI) so look here first, this file is the most important file to look at on how to use PCUAE, thats why it pops up when you have installed the PCUAE Menu and PCUAE, this file has the main stuff you will need to get PCUAE working, its a quick startup(help) guide to PCUAE so you do not need to deep dive into its manual.
 ----------------------------------

 PCUAE Logo, PCUAE Stands for...